KrishnaTech6/buildYourOwnApp/RapidoKarma/readme.md

 ## Features

 - Submit feedback for a driver, including text and rating
-- Sentiment tagging (Positive, Negative, Neutral) based on content
+- User can tip the driver
 - Offline-first support using Room database
-- Feedback history screen with all stored entries
-- Swipe-to-delete with Undo via Snackbar
-- Thank You screen with Lottie animation for better UX
+- Thank You screen with Confetti animation for better UX
 - Built with Jetpack Compose and Material Design 3

 ## Architecture